SenseNet/sn-adsync/src/nuget/readme-syncad2portal.txt

 ************************************************************************************
-                                sensenet ECM platform
+                                sensenet platform
                                   Sync AD to Portal
 ************************************************************************************

-To finalize the installation and get started with sensenet ECM SyncAD2Portal, please follow the given steps:
+To finalize the installation and get started with sensenet SyncAD2Portal, please follow the given steps:

 (install guide is accessible online at: http://community.sensenet.com/docs/install-adsync-from-nuget)

 1. Build your solution, make sure that there are no build errors.

-2. Install sensenet ECM Sync AD to Portal using SnAdmin
+2. Install sensenet Sync AD to Portal using SnAdmin

    - open any command line and go to the \Admin\bin folder
    - execute the install-syncad2portal command with the SnAdmin tool